not-mehul/vCommander/README.md

-# ProjectDecommission
+# Project Decommission
 Project Decommission is a specialized automation tool designed to inventory and decommission assets within a Verkada organization.
 It utilizes a hybrid approach, leveraging both Verkada's public API and internal private endpoints to ensure comprehensive coverage of all device types and configurations.

-## ⚠️ Critical Warning
+> [!CAUTION]
-**This tool is destructive**.
+> **This tool is destructive**.
 It is designed to **delete** users, devices, sites, and configurations.
 Once the deletion process begins, it cannot be undone.
-Always review the generated inventory report carefully before confirming the deletion prompt.
+Always review the generated inventory report carefully before confirming the deletion prompt. **Do not run this tool in a production environment** unless you intend to wipe the organization completely.

 ## Key Features